Skip to Content

 However, I have been boxing and training martial arts for over ten years.
 So the ones I don’t have personal experience training with I have asked opinions of my closest training partners in addition to compiling nearly endless opinions on different boxing gloves from online forums like reddit, quora, as well as retailers like amazon, ebay, and direct vendor sites.

-Since boxing is an amazing sport that can offer endless learning and challenges, my goal was to make buying boxing gloves for beginners easier.
+Since boxing is an amazing sport that can offer endless learning and challenges, my goal was to make buying affordable boxing gloves for beginners easier.

 If you feel we missed any glove or if we should add one of your favorite pairs please us drop a line at info@heavybjj.com